Chumisa Qawe: Biography

 Chumisa Qawe was born on 15 November 1999.
-She is the twin sister of the international player Chuma.
+She is the twin sister of fellow South African player Chuma.

 In 2022 she played for the Western Province.
 She already had 9 caps for the national team when she was selected in September 2022 to play for her country in the Rugby World Cup in New Zealand.

 In 2023, she signed with the Bulls Daisies.

 She was named in South Africa's squad to the 2025 Women's Rugby World Cup in England.